 Here at Unstack, for example, we’re an early stage startup trying to improve our product and scale our business.
 A lot of our customers—and our audience—are building or working for early-stage startups, too.
 So when we share our B2B SEO strategy that helped us grow traffic 500%, it’s not so that our audience knows we have some people visiting our website and reading our blog.
 It’s so that they can use these same strategies to grow their business, too.

 There you have it.
 These are some solid first blog ideas so that you can stop getting stuck and start posting content that can help grow your business.
-So go get writing!
+Now that you know how to write your first blog post, it's time to go get started!